 Huashan’s Plank Trail

-Again, a visit to China would hardly be complete without paying respects to the impressive Terracotta Warriors in Xi’an.
+Again, a visit to China would hardly be complete without visiting the Terracotta Warriors in Xi’an.
 After being discovered in 1974, this impressive collection featuring a full-blown Terracotta army features thousands of life-sized soldiers, horses, and war ammunition.
 Spread across four different pits, although the entire attraction is very touristy, it is worth going to.

 Another must not visit place in China is the Yúnnán Province which is home to the famous YunYang Rice Terraces and Tiger Leaping Gorge.
 As this is the most southwest province of China, it neighbors other countries like Vietnam, Laos, and Burma.
 While there are many other popular attractions, the two mentioned above are the most popular and are worth visiting due to the spectacular landscapes.